Lab 2 – IMU

 roll = atan2(accY, accZ) * 180/M_PI;

-To test the noise levels of the IMU the car motors were driven in its proximity and vibrations were induced on the testing table.
+To test the noise levels of the IMU, the car motors were driven in its proximity and vibrations were induced on the testing table.
 The resulting noise levels were notably high across the whole spectrum once the data was analyzed in the frequency domain.

-It is worth noting that the IMU board features an integrated “Digital Motion Processor” that runs its own algorithms on sensor feedback before passing the data to the Artemis board.
+It is worth noting that the IMU board features an integrated Digital Motion Processor, or DMP, that can run its own algorithms on sensor feedback before passing the data to the Artemis board.
+However, for this portion of the lab I filtered the raw accelerometer-based pitch and roll values directly so that I could understand the effect of the low-pass filter on the measured signal.

 Gyroscope